galensittampalam/Autonomous-IR-Surface-Anomaly-Detection-and-Optimisation/README.md

 This project addresses these challenges by implementing a structured sensing and control framework that enables:
 - Real-time anomaly detection
 - Estimation of feature width using encoder feedback
-- Normalised reflectance measurement (greyscale %)
+- Normalised reflectance measurement (Darkness %)
 - Robust detection using signal filtering
 - A two-pass scanning strategy for improved accuracy